Diploma of Health Sciences

 LTCA agreed pathways

-International students applying for Bachelor of Nursing: Please note that to receive a package offer for the Diploma of Health Sciences leading to the Bachelor of Nursing, an IELTS of 6.5 (no band less than 6.5) is required.
+International Student English Proficiency requirements: Please note that to receive a package offer for Foundation Studies or the Diploma of Health Sciences leading to the Bachelor of Nursing, an IELTS of 6.5 (no band less than 6.5) is required.
+Students will need to achieve the required WAM and achieve an IELTS score of 7.0 (no band less than 7.0) to demonstrate adequate English language proficiency before progressing to the Bachelor of Nursing.

 To be eligible for a transfer into the Bachelor of Physiotherapy (Honours) after successful completion of the Diploma of Health Sciences, students will need to achieve the required WAM and achieve an IELTS score of 7.0 (no band less than 7.0) to demonstrate adequate English language proficiency to enter these courses.